What Are the Best Shanghai Foods to Try? Discover the Must-Taste Dishes!

 The Bund Area Shanghai|1.73km from downtown

-The Blossom House Shanghai On The Bund is an ideal spot for travelers wanting to discover the city.
+The Blossom House Shanghai On The Bund provides a great place for travelers to relax after a busy day.
 The Blossom House Shanghai On The Bund is an ideal choice for travelers who want to take in the sights and sounds of Shanghai.
-With Shanghai Railway Station just 8km away and Shanghai Hongqiao International Airport only 16km away, transportation is very convenient.
+Traveling to the hotel is easy with Shanghai Railway Station located approximately 7km away and Shanghai Hongqiao International Airport roughly 16km away.
 Being just minutes away from Yuyuan Garden Metro Station allows guests to explore the city with ease.
-Famous local attractions Lujiazui, Oriental Pearl Radio & Television Tower and Aurora Museum, can all be reached with a short walk.
-This hotel makes a great place to kick back and relax after a long day of sightseeing.
-Guests of this Shanghai hotel can make use of the parking facilities.
-Our guests consider this hotel to have excellent service.
-For guests traveling with families, this hotel is consistently one of the most popular choices.
+Famous local attractions Garden Bridge, Oriental Pearl Radio & Television Tower and Aurora Museum, can all be reached with a short walk.
+After a long day of sightseeing, guests can retire to the comfort of the hotel.
+For those driving themselves, parking is provided on site.
+Germaphobes can rest easy - the level of cleanliness is highly rated at this hotel.
+This hotel is particularly popular with those traveling with families.

 Show more